 You can also use their social media accounts to get more information.
 If they’re a prospective client or vendor, this helps your pre-qualification work.

 The broadest purpose of business cards is simply to connect with others and start a relationship.
 These relationships hopefully develop into new customers and vendors.

 The naysayer muddied the context by inaccurately framing these business card statistics in a negative way.
 Of course, their motive is to promote their company’s digital app for getting and managing contacts.

 The pro-business card camp, mostly print and design related companies, framed the statistics positively.
 They want to promote the design and printing of 10 billion cards each year.

 There’s nothing inherently wrong with promoting a product or service, as long as we view the “proof” in the proper context.
 We should always view them through the lens of a marketer.

 The naysayers weak arguments don’t stand up to scrutiny.
 That’s OK.
 I’m happy to scoop up the business that they’re tripping over themselves to give up.

 The business card naysayers also miss this important point about marketing—when a marketing channel is less crowded, it’s easier to stand out.
 If they believe business card usage is on the decline, they should be jumping in with both feet and doing the contrarian dance.

 The smart marketer looks at the bigger picture, at the context.
 The numbers indicate the continuing importance of business cards in developing your business.

 There’s still plenty of life left in this old-school format.
-Business cards should be one of many marketing tools at your disposal.
+Business cards should be one of many marketing and business development tools at your disposal.